 - 1 tablespoon red wine vinegar

 - In a food processor combine cream cheese, cottage cheese, Worcestershire sauce, red wine vinegar, salt, pepper, and red chili flakes.
-Cover and blitz until smooth and combined.Note: Start with 1 cup of cottage cheese and blend in an additional 1/4 cup if you want things looser.
+Blend until smooth and combined.Note: Start with 1 cup of cottage cheese and blend in an additional ¼ cup if you want things looser.
 Also, stir your cottage cheese before measuring.

-- Stop and add caramelized onions (3/4 to 1 cup, depending on how much onion flavour you want) and parsley (or baby arugula).
-Cover and pulse until just combined.
+- Stop and add caramelized onions (¾ to 1 cup, depending on how much onion flavour you want) and parsley (or baby arugula).
+Pulse until just combined.
 Don't over mix.
-Taste for seasoning.

 - Cottage cheese was used here to lighten things up a bit (versus using sour cream or mayo).
 Having said that, if you want to treat yourself, go ahead and use either of the latter.